CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 {{%notice note%}}
 Cumulus Linux does not support:
 - BFD demand mode
-- Dynamic BFD timer negotiation (a change to the BFD timer does not apply to the existing session)
+- Dynamic BFD timer negotiation on an existing session.
+Any change to the timer values takes effect only when the session goes down and comes back up.
 {{%/notice%}}

 ## BFD Multihop Routed Paths